coreui/coreui/docs/content/components/offcanvas.md

     <button type="button" class="btn-close" data-coreui-dismiss="offcanvas" aria-label="Close"></button>
   </div>
   <div class="offcanvas-body">
-    Content for the offcanvas goes here.
-You can place just about any Bootstrap component or custom elements here.
+    The content for the Bootstrap offcanvas goes here.
+You can place nearly any Bootstrap component or custom element here.
   </div>
 </div>
 {{< /example >}}

 ### Live demo

-Use the buttons below to show and hide an offcanvas element via JavaScript that toggles the `.show` class on an element with the `.offcanvas` class.
+Utilize the buttons below to toggle the visibility of an offcanvas element using JavaScript, which adds or removes the `.show` class from an element with the `.offcanvas` class.

-- `.offcanvas` hides content (default)
+- `.offcanvas` hides content.
-- `.offcanvas.show` shows content
+- `.offcanvas.show` shows content.

-You can use a link with the `href` attribute, or a button with the `data-coreui-target` attribute.
-In both cases, the `data-coreui-toggle="offcanvas"` is required.
+You can employ a link with the `href` attribute or a button featuring the `data-coreui-target` attribute.
+In both instances, including `data-coreui-toggle="offcanvas"` is necessary.

 {{< example >}}
 <a class="btn btn-primary" data-coreui-toggle="offcanvas" href="#offcanvasExample" role="button" aria-controls="offcanvasExample">